Azure/vm-scale-sets/preview/upgrade/autoextensionupgrade-doc.md

 - Once configured, the latest extension type handler patches published by extension publishers are automatically applied to the scale set without user intervention.
 - If autoUpgradeMinorVersion is set to true, new minor versions of the extension type handler are also automatically applied to the scale set without user intervention.
 - Upgrades batches of instances in a rolling manner each time a new version is published by the publisher.
+- Service Fabric clusters are not eligible for automatic extension upgrades yet.

 ## Application Health

 Automatic extension upgrades have the same application health model as [automatic OS upgrades](./autoosupgrade-doc.md).
+However, there is one difference.
+Automatic OS upgrades use the load balaner health probe as the health signal.
+Automatic extension upgrades use both the load balancer health probe and the extension provisioning state as the health signal.
+This means that automatic extension upgrades will stop partway if either the load balancer health probe fails or the extensions on the scale set fail.

 ## How to configure automatic extension updates